Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Discussion

 \section{Discussion}

 In this section, we propose a method for detecting the spin structure of the odd-frequency Cooper pairs.
-When the spin direction of the odd-frequency spin-triplet s-wave Cooper pair is equal to that of the ferromagnet, it can penetrate into the ferromagnet over a long distance as compared to the case where the spin directions are different~\cite{bergeret2001long,bergeret2005odd,buzdin2005proximity,eschrig2015spin,golubov2004current,linder2015superconducting}.
-In addition, the odd-frequency spin-triplet s-wave Cooper pairs are robust and resonate in impurities.
-This behavior has been known in the context of the anomalous proximity effect in a diffusive normal metal attached to a spin-triplet p-wave superconductor junction~\cite{tanaka2007theory,tanaka2004anomalous,tanaka2005theory,asano2006anomalous,ikegaya2016quantization,takagi2020odd}.
+When the spin direction of the odd-frequency spin-triplet $s$-wave Cooper pair is equal to that of the ferromagnet, it can penetrate into the ferromagnet over a long distance as compared to the case where the spin directions are different~\cite{bergeret2001long,bergeret2005odd,buzdin2005proximity,eschrig2015spin,golubov2004current,linder2015superconducting}.
+In addition, the odd-frequency spin-triplet $s$-wave Cooper pairs are robust and resonate in impurities.
+This behavior has been known in the context of the anomalous proximity effect in a diffusive normal metal attached to a spin-triplet $p$-wave superconductor~\cite{tanaka2007theory,tanaka2004anomalous,tanaka2005theory,asano2006anomalous,ikegaya2016quantization,takagi2020odd}.

-Taking advantage of these properties of the odd-frequency s-wave Cooper pairs, we propose a way to observe the electronic density of states of a topological spin-triplet superconductor by the scanning tunneling spectroscopy with a ferromagnetic chip containing impurities as shown in \fig{\ref{fig:proposal-model}}.
-Then, the local density of states is expected to have a zero-energy peak or splitted ones.
-From the height of this peak, it may be possible to observe one or two plateau structures in \fig{\ref{fig:odd-freq}} and the structure of the odd-frequency $\bm{\mathrm{f}}$ vector with a fixed orientation as shown in \figs{\ref{fig:direction-odd-freq}(b)--\ref{fig:direction-odd-freq}(f)}.
+Taking advantage of these properties of the odd-frequency $s$-wave Cooper pairs, we propose a way to observe the electronic density of states of a topological spin-triplet superconductor by the scanning tunneling spectroscopy with a ferromagnetic chip containing impurities as shown in \fig{\ref{fig:proposal-model}}.
+Then, the local density of states is expected to have a zero-energy peak or split ones.
+By measuring the density of states at the fixed low energy at the edges of samples with different lengths and comparing the obtained data, it may be possible to show one or two plateau structures in \fig{\ref{fig:odd-freq}}.
+Additionally, the structure of the odd-frequency $\bm{\mathrm{f}}$ vector with a fixed orientation, shown in \figs{\ref{fig:direction-odd-freq}(b)--\ref{fig:direction-odd-freq}(f)}, may be detected by using ferromagnetic chips with different spin directions for one sample and comparing the peak heights of the low-energy density of states.